RoaringBitmap/RoaringBitmap/README.md

 That is, given a fixed overhead for the universe size (x), Roaring bitmaps never use more than 2 bytes per integer.
 You can call ``RoaringBitmap.maximumSerializedSize`` for a more precise estimate.

+* What is the worst case scenario for Roaring bitmaps?

+There is no such thing as a data structure that is always ideal.
+You should make sure that Roaring bitmaps fit your application profile.
+There are at least two cases where Roaring bitmaps can be easily replaced by superior alternatives compression-wise:

+1. You have few random values spanning in a large interval (i.e., you have a very sparse set).
+For example, take the set 0, 65536, 131072, 196608, 262144 ...
+If this is typical of your application, you might consider using a HashSet or a simple sorted array.

+2. You have dense set of small random values that never form runs of continuous values.
+For example, consider the set 0,2,4,...,10000.
+If this is typical of your application, you might be better served with a conventional bitset (e.g., Java's BitSet class).

 Benchmark
 -----------